10 common manufacturing challenges businesses have to face

 But that doesn’t mean you can’t get a slice of this automated pie at a low price.

-Manufacturing scheduling software gives product-making businesses the firepower to be able to compete in the marketplace by overcoming any manufacturing challenges one could face within one easy-to-use, visual dashboard.
+Manufacturing scheduling software gives manufacturing businesses the firepower to be able to compete in the marketplace by overcoming any manufacturing challenges one could face within one easy-to-use, visual dashboard.

 Katana is designed specifically in mind for manufacturers, by manufacturers, to help businesses overcome any manufacturing challenges which they might encounter.